TEMPLATES

 Free Quote Templates for Plumbers, Electricians & Builders (UK)

-Three branded, customer-ready quote templates for UK trades — built in the exact format your customers actually sign on the spot.
+Three branded, customer-ready quote templates for UK trades, in the format customers sign on the spot.

-A quote that gets signed isn’t a quote with the most line items.
+A quote that gets signed isn’t the one with the most line items.
 It’s the one that’s easiest for the customer to read, understand, and tap.
-We’ve put together three free templates UK trades can use today — pick the one that fits the job, fill it in, send it.
+We’ve put together three free templates UK trades can use today.
+Pick the one that fits the job, fill it in, send it.

 Template 1: The one-pager (under £200)

 For small repairs, single-visit fixes, and emergency call-outs.
 Single page, three line items, signature box at the bottom.
 The customer signs on the spot before you leave.
-We bundle this format as the default in Love Invoicing quotes.
+This format is the default in Love Invoicing quotes.

 What goes on it: